team-coding/unio/README.md

 # Unio

 > An **open source** web and mobile application that aims to automate the creation, application and management of paper and online multiple choices exams.
+> We are looking for collaborators!
+We need front-end and back-end coders, as UX/UI designers as well.
+Get in touch with us if you want to contribute to this project.

 **Unio** will be a free plataform to create questions about any subjects, and use the questions in online and paper exams.